Timeouts

 Timeout TAC reports

-For each verification item, there is a TAC graph linked in the verification report.
-In case of a timeout this graph contains information on which parts of the program were part of the actual timeout, and which were already solved successfully.
-It also contains statistics on the above-described timeout causes.
+A TAC graph for each verification item is linked in the verification report.
+In case of a timeout, this graph contains information on which parts of the program were part of the actual timeout and which were already solved successfully.
+It also contains statistics on the timeout causes mentioned above.

-In the timeout case, the TAC reports contain some additional information that should help with diagnosing the timeout.
+In the timeout case, the TAC reports contain additional information that should help diagnose the timeout.

 Finding timeout causes through modularization